Images protected by Greenhouse School Websites

 Class Assemblies

 Throughout the academic year, each class has the opportunity to showcase their learning to the school community through a class assembly.
 Through this, children learn to present in front of an audience and also have the opportunity to be creative; performing songs, PE and drama routines.
-Here are just a few of the class assemblies that have happened so far this year:

 School Productions